oneal2000/PRAG/README.md

 - Deeply integrating external knowledge into the Feed-Forward Networks (FFN) of LLMs for improved reasoning and synthesis.

+**Although we leverage LoRA-style low-rank updates as an efficient tool, our contribution lies in the paradigm shift from in-context injection to parameter-level integration, thereby achieving deeper and more efficient knowledge fusion while reducing online computational costs.**

 #### What’s Included?

 - End-to-end implementation of the Parametric RAG pipeline.